COSC3020/dijkstra-s-algorithm-chenry900-1/README.md

 What is the big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

 my initialization of distance and visited runs in O(n) time.
 My outer loop runs O(logn) times normally worst case it would need to go over every number so it would run at O(n) times.
 The inner for loop runs O(n) times.
 The 2nd for loop runs at O(n) times.
 Finally my check to see if every node was visited runs at O(n) times.
 Making the run time O(n*(n + n)) making the run time O(n^2).
+In my explination n is the number of nodes because dijkstra checks for the shortest path so it has to visit every node to see if there is an alternitive path that is shorter to the farthest node.
+The dijkstra's algorithm is meant to find the shorest path to each node so it has to visit each node reguardless of the cost to get to nodes that are unvisited and thats why n is for the number of nodes.

 I used copilot to help me debug after writing it from scratch.
 The test code I copied from aPannell064's assignment.